Checking Expiration of STS Certificate on vCenter Servers

 Additional Information

 Important: The certificate expiry alarm does not account for the STS certificate.
+There is a separate alarm for the STS certificate status.
 The only method to determine the expiry date of the STS certificate is in the resolution of this article.
 VMware recommends occasionally check the STS certificate to ensure it does not expire.
 For additional information, see VMware's vSphere blog:

 Signing Certificate is Not Valid – Security Token Service Certificate Issue in vSphere.

-Download/replace or change/create STS certificate: For more information on Status Alarms for certificates other than STS certificates, see CertificateStatusAlarm - There are certificate that expired or about to expire / Certificate Status Change Alarm Triggered on VMware vCenter Server (318973).
+Main certificates article: For more information on Status Alarms for certificates, see CertificateStatusAlarm - There are certificate that expired or about to expire / Certificate Status Change Alarm Triggered on VMware vCenter Server.

 Attachments